silx-kit/silx-training/python/python/definitions.rst

     >>> mytuple[3] = "ham"
     TypeError: 'tuple' object does not support item assignment

-* Tuples are faster than lists, but less convenient
+* Tuples are (slightly) faster than lists, but less convenient

 * Use ``list(tuple)`` or ``tuple(list)`` to convert